gruberdev/tf-free/README.md

 ## Motivation

-Every major cloud provider offers a free tier that allows for the creation of all kind of resources free of charge, still, learning every cloud and managing these resources could prove burdensome.
+Every major cloud provider offers a free tier that allows for some kind of resource free of charge, still, learning every cloud and managing these resources can prove burdensome to most.

-The goal of this repository is to automate the management of these resources using Terraform as the central tool.
-It also aims to provide resources for learning and improve your skills as a DevOps Engineer and as a Terraform user.
+The goal is to automate the management of these resources using Terraform as the centralizing tool.
+It also aims to provide resources for learning and improve your skills as a DevOps Engineer and as a Terraform user, even if you're developer that never touched cloud infrastructure, nowadays there's great value in learning these tools.

 A CLI tool is part of this project for those who wish a more KIS-like approach.

 ## Getting started